We engage with your community at scale

 While the ad still generated a significant volume of negative comments (62 negative comments), the critics of low-calorie ice cream were drowned out by the overwhelmingly positive comments (410 positive comments).
 While there is much skepticism towards ice cream marketed as “healthy” and consumers tend to perceive it as bland, tasteless, or scammy, Breyers’ customers seem to genuinely enjoy their product for its taste.

 Customers left comments such as “those are so much better than halo top and enlighten. they taste just like real ice cream not like frozen protein shake” and “Thank you for making my little girl happy.
-The
+The lactose free vanilla is an amazing find for a girl who loves ice cream and can’t have lactose”.

 Customer Inquiries